 An invaluable safety net

-For just a few pence a month (1.00 if you are police staff and £1.15 for police officers) you can join the Force Benevolent Fund and know that, if you ever need it, it will be there for you.
+For just a few pence a month (£2 for police officers and police staff and £1 for special officers) to join the Force Benevolent Fund and know that, if you ever need it, it will be there for you.

 It’s not just about comforts when sick, maternity grants and death grants (or visits to Flint House for sick or injured police officers) but also a safety net which you may think you will never need but then none of us know what is round the corner.